TianlongJia/deep_plastic/README.md

 ```
 ## Usage

 -  Edit the main_Model_training.ipynb file in the repository to train models using the architecures and the training procedures you want to simulate.
-Five model architecures are provided in the Models.py file contained in the repository.
--  Edit the main_Evaluation.ipynb file in the repository to evaluate model performnace on test sets.
+-  Edit the main_Evaluation.ipynb file to evaluate model performnaces on test sets.
--  Edit the main_Data_Augmentation.ipynb file in the repository to generate images using data augmentation techniques.
+-  Edit the main_Data_Augmentation.ipynb file to generate images using data augmentation techniques.
--  Edit the config.yaml file in the repository to define environment variables, parameters, and other properties for the project.
+-  Edit the config.yaml file in the repository to define parameters, and other properties for the project.
 -  Use the IPython notebook for visualizing the results, unless you want to do otherwise.

 ## Authors